What It’s Like to Live With Aphasia

-The level of severity of aphasia varies greatly.
+The severity of aphasia varies greatly.
 For example, saying, "Hi, how are you?" is an accomplishment for some people.
 Yet even when challenges are overcome, difficulty finding words can be something that persists for the remainder of a person's life.
-Fortunately, there are individuals who not only understand these challenges but offer an array of helpful resources to help them thrive and meet their goals.
+Fortunately, trained professionals and helpful resources can help them thrive and meet their goals.

-Aphasia can cause challenges that affect social life and relationships.
+Aphasia can cause challenges that affect your social life and relationships.
 The Aphasia Center offers a supportive group environment where individuals can work together to become more comfortable communicating after a stroke or brain injury.

-The Aphasia Center offers all-inclusive programs that tailor activities to meet each individual’s needs.
-Functional activities include a book club, technology, cooking, writing, music and art, math, games, and conversation.
+The Aphasia Center offers all-inclusive programs focused on certain activities.
+The activities provide a point of connection and include a book club, as well as groups focused on technology, writing, music, math, games and conversation.
 Perhaps most important is the human connection through language.

-Meet three individuals, each with their own unique challenges and goals, and how they are using the center to find the tools they need to attain their goals.
+Meet two individuals, each with their own unique challenges and goals, and learn how the center has played a role in helping them find the tools they need to reach their goals.

 Importance of Connection

 When it comes to making connections, Ed Leman works to stay connected and improve his ability to communicate with his family.

-Leman was the superintendent for West Chicago Elementary School District 33 when he suffered a stroke at the age of 57 in 2012.
-He was taken to Northwestern Medicine Delnor Hospital by ambulance, and then transferred to Northwestern Medicine Central DuPage Hospital where he underwent a 14-hour surgery to remove clots from an ischemic stroke.
+Ed was the superintendent for West Chicago Elementary School District 33 in West Chicago, Illinois, when he had a stroke at the age of 57 in 2012.
+An ambulance took him to Northwestern Medicine Delnor Hospital, and then he was transferred to Northwestern Medicine Central DuPage Hospital where he underwent a 14-hour surgery to remove clots from an ischemic stroke.
 After being stabilized, he was transferred to a rehabilitation hospital where he spent about six weeks learning to walk again.

 When he returned home, he began outpatient therapy at Northwestern Medicine Marianjoy Rehabilitation Hospital.
-After a few years, Leman started attending the Aphasia Center.
+After a few years, Ed started attending the Aphasia Center.
 In the beginning, his goals were to regain his speech because he could not make any sounds.
 He has now progressed with speaking to communicate more functionally.
-Going forward, he hopes to continue learning how to text and stay in contact with family and the friends he has made through the center.